 That means everything we do as God’s people is about mission, everything!
 How we worship, how we pray, how we spend time with others, how we spend our money, how we orient our lives in general is based on being disciples of Jesus who are always learning how to reach out to the world on God’s behalf.
 How do we do this?

 For the answer let’s consider what it says in Luke 10.1-10 where Jesus sends seventy of his disciples out in pairs to share His gospel.
 What do we learn about mission here?
 First, there needs to be a sense of urgency!
 When Jesus sent out the seventy, He says, the harvest is plentiful, but the laborers or few.
 There is a sense of urgency in Jesus’ words.
 There are lots of people who haven’t heard about Jesus and His good news, yet is there anybody willing to tell them about Him?
 There are lots of people hurting and struggling at the physical, emotional and spiritual level at work, in our neighborhood and even in our families.
 Yet, how many of us are sharing the gospel with them?
 Do you feel this sense of urgency?
 If not, why not?
 Why did Jesus feel urgent about spreading His gospel?
-Simply, compassion.
+Answer, simply, compassion.
 And the only way you can have the same compassion for people is when you learn about and formed by Christ’s compassion for you.

 Second, don’t expect it to be easy.
 You’re likely thinking, I don’t want to talk about my faith with my friends and neighbor?
 They’ll think I’m weird and reject me?
 You’re right, that might happen!
 And Jesus knows that.
 That’s why He says when Jesus sent out the 70, see, I am sending you out like lambs into the midst of wolves.
 The disciples and Jesus Himself were rejected.
 So, it’s no surprise you will be too.

 But, third, engaging in mission should be fun if we do it together.
 Notice that Jesus sent out the 70 in pairs and when they returned it says in v.
 17, the seventy returned with joy … .
 When I was involved in various church missions – in Honduras, on Queen’s Campus, and when visiting another church with a team from my church, the result was always excitement.
 Why?
 First, you felt you were doing something important.
 Second, you became close with the others you were doing it with.
 And three, it deepened your own faith in Christ.
-There is no reason why that can’t happen at St. John’s too!

 Fourth, don’t wait to be ready.
 When Jesus sent out the 70, he didn’t give them a handbook or lead them through an 8-week course on how to share the gospel with others.
 In fact, there is no evidence He prepared the 70 whatsoever for their task.
 Jesus says to them, carry no purse, no bag, no sandals, … .
 They were sent out with not manual or directions!
 It’s was clearly a bare bones mission!
-The point being made here is not that should think at all about what you’re going to say to people.
+The point being made here is not that you shouldn’t think about what you’re going to say to people.
 The point is, the ultimate sharer of the Gospel is the Holy Spirit, not you or me.
 Our job is simply to witness to Jesus and the Gospel.
 It’s God’s job to convince and bring people to Himself.
 If Jesus could make use of a bunch of uneducated fishermen, He surely can make use of you too!

 I now leave you with a few practical things you can do.
 First, pray for people you know that are not Christians.
 Put a list of people you want to regularly pray for on your fridge, and, of course, pray for them regularly.
-It’s amazing what a difference it will make on your level of compassion for someone and the opportunities that will open up to talk to the person about Christianity.
+It’s amazing what a difference it will make on your level of compassion for someone and the opportunities that will open up for you to talk to someone about Christianity.
 Second, take some time and write what you would say to someone about why your faith in Christ is important to you.
 Make sure what you write is no longer than 1 page!
 It’s important that what you say to people is simple and concise.
 I think one of the main reasons we’re scared to talk to others about our faith is because we can’t articulate what we believe to ourselves.
 Well, the only way to change that is to work out what you believe and write it down.
 Once you do, you’re well on your mission way.